solana-nft-programs/generator/README.md

 ## License

-Cardinal Protocol is licensed under the GNU Affero General Public License v3.0.
+Cardinal generators is licensed under the GNU Affero General Public License v3.0.

 In short, this means that any changes to this code must be made open source and available under the AGPL-v3.0 license, even if only used privately.